Intermittent fasting is an eating pattern that involves regular fasting.

-That being said, fasting protocols similar to the 5:2 diet have shown a lot of promise in studies on weight loss:
+That said, fasting protocols similar to the 5:2 diet have shown a lot of promise in weight loss studies:

-- A recent review found that modified alternate day fasting caused weight loss of 3–8% over the course of 3–24 weeks (15).
+- A recent review found that modified alternate-day fasting led to weight loss of 3–8% over the course of 3–24 weeks (15).

 - In the same study, participants lost 4–7% of their waist circumference, meaning that they lost a lot of harmful belly fat.

-- Intermittent fasting causes a much smaller reduction in muscle mass than weight loss with conventional calorie restriction (15, 16).
+- Intermittent fasting causes a much smaller reduction in muscle mass when compared to weight loss with conventional calorie restriction (15, 16).

 Intermittent fasting is even more effective when combined with exercise, such as endurance or strength training (17).

-Bottom Line: The 5:2 diet should be very effective for weight loss, if done correctly.
+Summary The 5:2 diet should be very effective for weight loss if done correctly.
 It may help reduce belly fat, as well as help maintain muscle mass during weight loss.

-There is no rule as to what or when you must eat on the fasting days.
+There is no rule for what or when to eat on fasting days.

 Some people function best by beginning the day with a small breakfast, while others find it best to start eating as late as possible.

-Generally, there are two meal patterns that people use:
+Generally, there are two meal patterns that people follow: